Typical hole layout, terminology and scoring

 2. Tree Obstacles

-This is the area that surrounds the green, fairway, and the tee box where the grass is allowed to grow longer.
+4. The Rough: This area surrounds the green, fairway, and the tee box where the grass is allowed to grow longer.
 Courses may have two or three cuts of rough where the grass is a different length in each one.
-It is considered an obstacle and it is difficult to hit the ball from this area.
+It is considered an obstacle, and hitting the ball from this area is difficult.

-The fairway usually runs 30 - 50 yards wide and runs from the tee to the green.
+5. Fairway: The fairway usually runs 30 – 50 yards wide and runs from the tee to the green.
 Ideally, it's where the ball should land before approaching the green.
-It is made up of shorter, manicured grass so it is easier to hit from.
+It is made up of shorter, manicured grass, so it is easier to hit from.

-Any body of water on or around the course, such as a pond or lake, should be avoided.
+6. Water Hazard Obstacle: Any body of water on or around the course, such as a pond or lake, should be avoided.
 Boundaries of a water hazard are usually defined by either yellow or red stakes.
-If you hit your ball into a water hazard it is usually a one stroke penalty.
+If you hit your ball into a water hazard, it is usually a one stroke penalty.

 7. The Bunker or Sand Trap Obstacles